astronomer/docs/archived_software_docs/version-0.31/houston-api.md

 For Astronomer Software users, our API is an easy way to do any of the following:

 - Query the platform's database for information about a user, Workspace, or Deployment
-- Perform CRUD operations on entities scoped to the Astronomer platform, including Airflow Deployments, Workspaces, and users
+- Perform CRUD operations on entities scoped to the Astronomer platform, including Apache Airflow® Deployments, Workspaces, and users

 For example, you can:
 - Delete a deployment